Open-IoT-Service-Platform/platform-launcher/docs/usage/quickstart.rst

 Creating a lightweight local kubernetes cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Run the following commands from the repository root to create a local k3s cluster on an Ubuntu 18.04 host:
+Run the following commands from the repository root to create a local k3s cluster on an Ubuntu 20.04 host:

 .. code-block:: bash

   cd util
   sudo apt install net-tools
-  sudo bash setup-ubuntu-18.04.sh
+  sudo bash setup-ubuntu-20.04.sh

-.. note:: The script should also run on Ubuntu 16.04 LTS, but you might need to ``export PATH=$PATH:/snap/bin`` first.
+.. note:: The script should also run on Ubuntu 16.04 LTS and 18.04 LTS, but you might need to ``export PATH=$PATH:/snap/bin`` first.
 On other Linux distributions, please install the snap packages in the script manually, and run the script afterwards.

 The cluster is created in two Docker containers, one for the master and one for the worker.
 If you like, you can modify the script to make k3s run on bare metal instead of Docker, but the containerized setup is recommended, to avoid issues like port clashes.